Geomartins007/Zomato-Capstone-Project/README.md

   3. Noida
   4. Faridabad

-- Rating and Country
+- Cuisines Ratings
  1. 'Not rated' has the maximium rating counts.
  2. Maximum rating frequency occured within the Orange == [(Average and 2.5 - 3.4)]
+ 3. Minimium frequency occured within the blue == [(Not rated and 0)]

-- Countries and cities with the highest rating
+- Countries with the highest rating
+ 1. The majority of the Zero rating comes from Indian customers.
+ 2. The minority of the Zero rating comes from UK customers.
+ 3. India has the highest average rating followed by US.
+ 4. The lowest average rating comes from Indonesia, UAE, and South Africa.